 There is another substantial benefit not readily apparent at first glance.
 Since your deposit into your DAF is a charitable donation itself, the donation of appreciated securities or property passes without capital gains taxes coming due.
 You get a deduction for the full value of the donation but none of the tax cost on the gain!
 For more details, see The Really Smart Gift of Real Estate, Innovative Non-cash Gifts, and Give First, or Sell First, Then Give.

 Now that you understand how DAFs work, let’s look at bunching.
-It works this way: You pick one year out of two or three to make charitable donations to your DAF.
+It works this way if you have sufficient funds: You pick one year out of two or three to make charitable donations to your DAF.
 Rather than make the donations directly to the individual charities, instead, you make a double or triple donation to your DAF, “storing” it for future distribution to your selected charities.
-Let’s pick 2020 as an example.
-In 2020 make your charitable donations for 2020, 2021 and 2022 into your DAF.
-Thus, if your normal charitable contributions for a year are $10,000, instead, in 2020 you make $30,000 in donations to your National Christian Foundation DAF.
+Let’s pick 2023 as an example.
+In 2023 make your charitable donations for 2023, 2024 and 2025 into your DAF.
+Thus, if your normal charitable contributions for a year are $10,000, instead, in 2023 you make $30,000 in donations to your National Christian Foundation DAF.
 Then, over the three years, you give grants out of your DAF to your charities totaling $10,000 each year.
-In 2020 you itemize and get a charitable deduction of $30,000, then in 2021 and 2022 you take the standard deduction of $24,000 for a couple.
+In 2023 you itemize and get a charitable deduction of $30,000, then in 2024 and 2025 you take the standard deduction of $24,000 for a couple.
 Your donations are level, your select charity does not have radical surges of donations, and you get to bunch your charitable donations for tax purposes.
+Be aware that changes in the tax laws and tax tables can dramatically impact these results.

 For the year in which you bunch your contributions to your DAF, so long as the contribution is large enough, you may itemize instead of taking the standard deduction.
 In the other years you take the standard deduction.